tebeka/talks/conda-pyconil-2017/playbook.md

 Let's update the system
     $ conda update --all -y
     $ python --version
+    $ conda info

 We use conda both to create environment and install packages.
+If you don't work in environments (docker for example) you can install directly to the root environment.

     $ conda create -n pyconil
     $ ls /miniconda/envs/pyconil

-Not even python!
-Let's fix that.
+Not even python! conda environments system levels, not just Python.
+Let's add Python.
 First we activate the environment
     $ source activate pyconil
     $ which conda